oernster/NarrateX/README.md

 # NarrateX (Voice Reader app)

 NarrateX is a desktop reading system that converts structured books into continuous audio playback.
 It supports EPUB and PDF formats, preserves document structure, and provides deterministic navigation through sections and chapters.
 The system is designed to handle real-world book formats, including Kindle-compatible content and multi-book compilations.

+NarrateX treats books as structured systems rather than raw text.

 For a codebase overview (layers, runtime flow, and test mapping), see [`ARCHITECTURE.md`](ARCHITECTURE.md:1).